Employee Discipline: Maryland

 - Maryland employers may require that applicants, employees and contractors submit to drug and alcohol testing, as long as the testing is job related or for a legitimate business purpose.
 See Drug and Alcohol Testing.

-- A number of Maryland statutes contain anti-retaliation and whistleblower protections.
-See Retaliation and Whistleblower Protections.
+- A number of Maryland statutes protect whistleblowers from retaliation.
+See Whistleblower Protections.

 - Maryland is a two party consent state and allows interception or recording of an electronic communication if the person doing so is a party to the conversation and all other parties to the conversation consent.
 See Wiretapping or Interception of Employee Communications.

 - Maryland employers are required to keep records about employees for three years that include certain employee information.
 See Recordkeeping Requirements.

 - Maryland employers may not require job applicants to disclose information regarding certain criminal records.
 See Use of Criminal Records.

 - Generally, Maryland employers may not use an employee's credit history as a basis for employment decisions.
 See Use of Credit History or Reports.

 - Maryland courts recognize false imprisonment claims in the employment context.
 See False Imprisonment.